Antari-yan/Introduction-Ansible/README.md

 # Introduction to Ansible
 Intention for this repository is to provide a basic introduction to Ansible while also providing a usable base structure with examples.
+The goal is not to cover anything and everything Ansible is capable of but enough to make practical use of it

 :warning: WARNING
 :-